Your money-making expert. Financial journalist, TV and radio personality.

 In terms of physical focus groups, where a group of people will come together to discuss TV, these are usually paid around £50 for an hour or two, plus refreshments.
 Now although you may want to run past every person holding a clipboard on the streets, those people are not always ‘chuggers’ (charity muggers for those who don’t know the term), some of them are actually recruiting people for market research – even to talk about TV.
 So if you see the bucket of coins shaking, run; but always ask them what they’re doing as you never know, they may want to give you money for your opinions!
 Alternatively, see our article on being in focus groups for more suggestions on how to take part.

 Media companies don’t do their own surveys, they bring in market research firms to recruit users.
 You can earn anywhere from 50p to several pounds doing surveys online, as well as being put into prize draws and collecting points to convert to cash or coupons.
-There are many companies out there to choose from, but we’ve found the best in terms of the quality of the surveys offered and the amount of questionnaires you receive in your inbox include MySurvey, Valued Opinions and Inbox Pounds.
+There are many companies out there to choose from, such as Inbox Pounds.

 We have loads more survey sites and more information on the finer details in our online surveys article.